 Student Payroll Policies and Procedures

-1. Available student employment positions are posted on the Lebanon Valley College online job board under Financial Aid.
+1. Available student employment positions are listed on Lebanon Valley College's website under Employment Opportunities (Student Opening) and on the Business Office, financial aid, and human resources pages.
 Students may contact the hiring department directly to inquire about an available job.

-3. In order to receive a paycheck for hours worked, ALL students must complete and submit a W-4 and I-9 form to the Human Resources Office (Humanities 108), or to the office in which the student works, no later than their first day of work.
-ID must be presented in ac- cordance with federal guidelines.
-Payment will not be processed until the proper paper- work has been submitted.
+3. In order to receive payment for hours worked, students must complete and submit the employment forms to the Payroll Office in Humanities 004, or to the office in which the student works, no later than their first day of work.
+These forms are available in either location.
+ID must be presented in accordance with federal guidelines.
+Payment will not be processed until the proper paperwork has been submitted.